xrrocha/dssg/README.md

 md                    html                alt-markdown -i %i -o %o
 ```

-When specifying a configuration file, the `dssg` command line syntax is, simply:

-```bash
-dssg [-n | --no-delete] configuration-file input-directory output-directory
-```

-Simple configuration file syntax:
+The configuration file syntax is:

-- Empty lines are ignored
-- Lines starting with '#' are comments
+- Empty lines and lines starting with '#' are ignored
-- Each configuration goes on its own line
+- Each converter configuration goes on its own line
-- Fields are separated by one or more blanks
+- Configuration fields are separated by one or more blanks:
-- Configuration fields are:
   1. A comma-separated list of input extensions (no intervening spaces!)
   2. The target output extension
   3. The rest of line is the converter command template with substitutions:
       - `%i` ➜ the input file name (required)
-        - `%o` ➜ the output file name (optional. depending on converter)
+      - `%o` ➜ the output file name (optional, depending on converter)
       - Use double percentage sign to escape literals if needed (`%%i`, `%%o`)

 If the same input extension is specified than once, the last occurrence wins.
 This policy enables user-provided
 configuration to override built-in conversions when needed.

+When specifying a configuration file, the `dssg` command line syntax is, simply:

+```bash
+dssg [-n | --no-delete] configuration-file input-directory output-directory
+```

 ## More on Usage